-- 7.8 Approval is sought in the recommendations of this report for the Council to participate in the proposed London Business Rates Retention Pilot Pool in 2018-19.
+- 7.17 Approval is sought in the recommendations of this report for the Council to participate in the proposed London Business Rates Retention Pilot Pool in 2018-19.
 The pilot pool has been developed by London Councils and will require London Boroughs, the City of London and the Greater London Authority (GLA) to pool all business rates received in 2018-19.
 Pooling is voluntary and all pool members must formally agree to join for it to happen but are free to leave after a year.
-The Memorandum of Understanding is attached at Appendix F. - 7.9 The Council's overall level of core settlement funding in 2018-19 will be the same inside the pool as it would be outside it.
-However, the composition of core settlement funding will change from being part of the pool with Revenue Support Grant and Top-up Grant replaced by a greater retained share of business rates income and a tariff payment to the Government (to be confirmed in the local government finance settlement). - 7.10 All pool members will share the benefits of future growth, and there is a guarantee that no member will be worse off inside the pool than they would be outside it.
-15% of growth proceeds will be allocated to an investment pot, with the remaining 85% distributed to members (15% based on local growth, 35% based on core funding and 35% based on population). - 7.11 There will be no upper levy (ceiling) on growth proceeds that can be retained by the pool, and a safety net (floor) will protect 97% of income. - 7.12 No new burdens will be imposed by the Government and participation will not prejudice the outcome of the Fair Funding Review for London boroughs.
+The Memorandum of Understanding is attached at Appendix G. - 7.18 The Council's overall level of core settlement funding in 2018-19 will be the same inside the pool as it would be outside it.
+However, the composition of core settlement funding will change from being part of the pool with Revenue Support Grant and Top-up Grant replaced by a greater retained share of business rates income and a tariff payment to the Government (to be confirmed in the local government finance settlement). - 7.19 All pool members will share the benefits of future growth, and there is a guarantee that no member will be worse off inside the pool than they would be outside it.
+15% of growth proceeds will be allocated to an investment pot, with the remaining 85% distributed to members (15% based on local growth, 35% based on core funding and 35% based on population). - 7.20 There will be no upper levy (ceiling) on growth proceeds that can be retained by the pool, and a safety net (floor) will protect 97% of income. - 7.21 No new burdens will be imposed by the Government and participation will not prejudice the outcome of the Fair Funding Review for London boroughs. - 7.22 The Council's estimated retained business rates income in 2018-19 will be based on the final pool model that will determine the amounts to be distributed by the pool in 2018-19.
+However, the actual level of growth achieved by the pool will not be known until the summer of 2019 once the business rates outturn for 2018-19 is confirmed.
+A 1% variation in business rates income in London equates to almost £80m.
+It would not be prudent to apply business rates growth from the pool based on estimates at this stage.
+Therefore, it is recommended that any additional estimated retained business rates income in 2018-19, compared to the current estimate in the budget, is transferred to a new, earmarked 'NNDR Smoothing Reserve' until it is more certain for budgeting purposes.

-8 MATTERS TO CONSIDER IN SETTING THE BUDGET

-COMMENTS OF THE SECTION 151 OFFICER
+8 MATTERS TO CONSIDER IN SETTING THE BUDGET COMMENTS OF THE SECTION 151 OFFICER